Mikejo5000/vsts-docs-pr/docs/work/import-process/import-process.md

 >[!IMPORTANT]
 >**Feature availability:**&#160;&#160;Import process supports the Hosted XML process model which allows you to manage customizations through updating the WIT definition of a process template.
 This feature is only available for accounts that have been migrated to Team Services using the [TFS Data Import Service](https://aka.ms/TFSDataImport).
 [Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about Team Services process customization.
+>
-<br/><br/>If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an inherited process](../process/manage-process.md).
+>If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an inherited process](../process/manage-process.md).
+If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).
+>
-<br/><br/>If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).<br/><br/> To learn more about process models, see [Customize work tracking](../customize/customize-work.md).
+>To learn more about process models, see [Customize work tracking](../customize/customize-work.md).

 In Team Services, you manage customization of work tracking objects through a process.
 Processes are imported and exported through a web based administration experience.